 How to make this recipe step by step

-Step 1: First prep your veggies by dicing the onion, bell pepper, and cutting the broccoli up into small bite sized florets.
+Step 1: First prep your veggies by dicing the onion, and bell pepper, and cutting the broccoli up into small bite-sized florets.

 Tip: Don’t throw away the broccoli stem!
 Instead peel away the tough outer layer with a peeler then thinly slice it up into bite sized pieces.

 Step 2: Next whisk together the ingredients for the stir-fry sauce until the tapioca or cornstarch is dissolved.
 Set it aside as you begin to cook.

 Step 3: First sauté the ground pork breaking it up into small pieces.
 When the pork is just done but still juicy, spoon it out of the pan into a bowl to set aside.